-The Government of The Bahamas desires to improve the current system of pre-trial and post trial supervision, and monitoring of low risk offenders with the intent of improving public safety and reducing the burden on Her Majesty's Prison in New Providence.
+The Government of The Bahamas desires to improve the current system of pre-trial and post-trial supervision, and monitoring of low risk offenders with the intent of improving public safety and reducing the burden on Bahamas Department of Correctional Services in New Providence.

-The Government of The Bahamas believes that there are opportunities for increasing overall efficiency in the criminal justice system by the implementation of a state of the art use of Global Positioning System (GPS) Electronic Monitoring System and that this can be achieved through the successful implementation and operation of such a system by the Ministry of National Security and its key stakeholders, (Her Majesty's Prison Service in partnership with The Royal Bahamas Police Force).
+The Government of The Bahamas believes that there are opportunities for increasing overall efficiency in the criminal justice system by the implementation of a state of the art use of Global Positioning System (GPS) Electronic Monitoring System and that this can be achieved through the successful implementation and operation of such a system by the Ministry of National Security and its key stakeholders, (Bahamas Department Of Correctional Services in partnership with The Royal Bahamas Police Force).